-The Executive Director, Group's Finance Director, Group Financial Controller and the Group Head of Internal Audit attended all meetings by invitation.
-Representatives of the External Auditors and other management's representative at the subsidiary level also attended some of the meetings upon invitation by the Chairman of the AC.
+The Executive Director, Group Finance Director, Group Financial Controller and the Group Head of Internal Audit attended all meetings by invitation.
+Representatives of the External Auditors and other management representatives at the subsidiary level also attended some of the meetings upon invitation by the Chairman of the AC.

-Summary of Activities in 2021
+Summary of Activities in 2022

-The AC carries out its duties in accordance with its Terms of Reference.
+The AC carried out its duties in accordance with its Terms of Reference.
 The main works and activities undertaken by the AC are as follows: